About the Verde Valley

 The City of Cottonwood incorporated in 1960.
 During this period area roads were improved , particularly the Highway 89A "Bypass" and SR 260 to serve the needs of the Phoenix Cement Plant located in Clarkdale.
 This facility supplied the cement for the Glen Canyon Dam project near Page.
 During the early 1970's about 4,500 lots were platted outside the Cottonwood City Limits by Ned Warren - the Queen Creek Land & Cattle Company.
 These lots, known as Verde Village, have limited infrastructure but have been built upon over time and few vacant parcels remain today.
 Commercial projects and road improvements continue and a large project to add several lanes on Hwy 260 from I-17 is underway to accommodate the many visitors we have from around the world.
 About 50% of our visitors drive up from Phoenix to enjoy our cooler weather, scenery, wineries and several other entertainment options.

 Since 2001 the City has pursued the acquisition of the private water companies serving the area and with those acquisitions the City of Cottonwood has become a full service municipality.

 Cottonwood has experienced a major expansion of the Verde Valley Medical Center, development of new residential projects such as Cottonwood Ranch and many commercial and office projects.

-Many new commercial projects are underway.
 One of the most exciting is a “State of the Art” Cottonwood Community Recreation Center.
-This new center seeks to provide a wide range of indoor recreation activities, while serving all age groups and abilities within the community.
+This center provides a wide range of indoor recreation activities, while serving all age groups and abilities within the community.